shfitz/DM1143-Ideation-and-Prototyping-FA17/week-6-detail.md

   <td valign="top">do</td>
   <td>
 <!-- Due wed this week -->
-Bring in a joint draft bibliography to class on Thursday
+Post your animatics to your blog.
+Be prepared to show and discuss on on Thursday.
 </td>
   <td>
   <!-- Due Mon next week -->
   <ul>
   <li>Continute working on your Creative Process Annotated Bibliography & Video Documentary.</li>
-  <li>Revise your joint bibliography</li>
+  <li>Revise and expand your joint bibliography</li>
-<li>Create a joint storyboard to present next  week</li>
-<li>Begin to create a joint draft animatic for your work</li>
+<li>Add video assets to your animatic</li>
   </td>
 </table>